SeeedJP/ReButton/README.md

 ## Low Energy Design

-ReButton runs with 2x AAA Alkarine battery.
+ReButton runs with 2x AAA Alkaline battery.

 # Quickstarts

 ## 1. Getting access to ReButton

-Use AP Mode (Access Point Mode) to configure ReButton. **To avoid battery drain, ReButton will automatically shutdown in 10 minutes, at AP mode.** So that we recommend you to setup IoT Hub or IoT Central, first.
+Use AP Mode (Access Point Mode) to configure ReButton. **To avoid battery drain, ReButton will automatically shutdown in 10 minutes, at AP mode.
+So that we recommend you to setup IoT Hub or IoT Central, first.**

+**AP Mode consume power.
+Please use fresh battery to start using ReButton.**

 1. Hold button until RGB LED turns into White.
   RGB LED will start with Blue, Yellow, Cyan, then White.
 This will take about 10 seconds.